betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 Lazy refactoring has several advantages.
-First, it ties all development to specific, tangible research goals, removing the burden of needing to justify development efforts to funding sources that are primarily interested in scientific outcomes.
+First, it ties all development to specific, tangible research goals, removing the burden of needing to justify development efforts to funding sources that are interested  primarily in scientific outcomes.
 Second, it defers any generalization to a stage at which the problem and software use cases are better understood, which helps in designing a better API.
-Finally, it reduces the risk that the additional development effort spent on producing generalized code is completely wasted.
-This could happen when, for example, a method is implemented within a general software package upon being discovered but is quickly superseded by a superior method before being used enough to justify the implementation effort.
+Third, it reduces the risk that the additional development effort spent on producing generalized code is completely wasted.
+This situation could happen when, for example, a method is implemented within a general software package  but is quickly superseded by a superior method before being used enough to justify the implementation effort.

-### Laziness works for new software or new features
+### Applying lazy refactoring  to new software or new feature development

 Since we originally proposed this method, we have found it suitable as a general guideline for making decisions on how to prototype and generalize software.
-It is especially easy to apply when it comes to development of completely new software.
-Initially, it may seem less applicable in the context of mature software projects, but the basic concept remains exactly the same and simply extends to new feature
-development: any new feature should still be justified by immediate need and be prototyped before being generalized.
+It is especially easy to apply in the development of completely new software.
+Initially, it may seem less applicable in the context of mature software projects, but the basic concept remains  the same: any new feature should still be justified by immediate need and be prototyped before being generalized.

 Eventually, some projects reach a level of maturity at which there are